Where can you apply for EA?

 The EA application number is 866-584-0653.
 See Appendix A.

 You can apply for EA at the local DTA offices listed in Appendix A between 8 a.m. and 4 p.m. each weekday.
+You may want to call the office to confirm the hours for that day.

 - You should go to your local DHCD/DTA office as early in the morning as possible since the application process often takes all day.